Triumeq (dolutegravir + abacavir + 3TC)

 - An additional dose of dolutegravir is needed if Tirumeq is used with the following drugs: efavirenz, fosamprenavir/ritonavir, tipranavir/ritonavir, or rifampin.

-- Side effect are generally mild and uncommon.
+- Side effects are generally mild and uncommon.
 For example. the most commonly reported side effects in studies were insomnia, headache and feeling tired (in 3%, 2% and 2% of people.
 These were similar to other HIV combinations.
 They were not reported by most people and they caused very few people to stop treatment.

 - Since approval there have been more reports of CNS side effects (similar to efavirenz).
 These includes mood changes and difficulty sleeping.
 Although these are not common, case reports include needing to change to another drug.